etsy/skyline/readme.md

 Once you get real data flowing through your system, the Analyzer will be able start analyzing for anomalies!

+### Alerts
+Skyline can alert you via email!
+In your settings.py, add any alerts you want to the ALERTS setting, according to the schema (<metric keyword>, <recipient>,
+<expiration seconds>).
+For every anomalous metric, Skyline will search for the
+given keyword and alert the proper recipient.
+To prevent alert fatigue, Skyline will only alert once every <expiration seconds> for any given metric.

 ### How do you actually detect anomalies?
 An ensemble of algorithms vote.
 Majority rules.
 Batteries __kind of__ included.
 See [wiki](https://github.com/etsy/skyline/wiki/Analyzer)